circadian health focus, watching sunrise

 Melatonin interacts with the body’s internal clock, helping to regulate the timing and duration of sleep.
 It is released in response to darkness and signals the brain that it is time to sleep.
 Melatonin levels rise in the evening and remain elevated throughout the night, promoting a restful and rejuvenating sleep.
 As morning approaches and light levels increase, melatonin levels decrease, signaling wakefulness.

-See also The Impact of the Sleep-Wake Cycle on Health and Well-being
+See also The Importance of Sleep Timing: How It Affects Your Health and Well-being

 The Production of Melatonin